-Stockholder Engagement; Say-on-Pay Vote
+2024 Say-on-Pay Vote and Stockholder Engagement

-At the Company's 2022 annual meeting of stockholders, stockholders were provided the opportunity to cast an advisory vote approving the compensation programs for our NEOs ("say-on-pay").
-That say-on-pay proposal received support from approximately 92% of the shares present and entitled to vote at the annual meeting, indicating strong stockholder approval of the compensation paid to our NEOs.
+At the Company's 2024 annual meeting of stockholders, stockholders were provided the opportunity to cast an advisory vote approving the compensation programs for our NEOs ("say-on-pay").
+We received majority support for our say-on-pay proposal with approximately 62% of the shares present and entitled to vote at the annual meeting.
+Although this support level was sufficient to approve the proposal, it was less than the 86% average level of support we received on the say-on-pay proposal in the three years prior to our 2024 annual meeting.
+In connection with and following this vote, we conducted an extensive engagement campaign to better understand our investors' views on our executive compensation program.